- 1 What is Gestational Surrogacy?

 Benefits of Using a Surrogate

 Gestational surrogacy benefits intended parents in a number of ways.
 For most, surrogacy creates options where there were none previously.
-Or, surrogacy significantly reduces the risks associated with pregnancy.
+Or, it significantly reduces the risks associated with pregnancy.

 Reduces risk when pregnancy could be fatal